 Biko the Greatness may be seen as a celebration of the defeat of the wickedness of apartheid.
 Greatness, and by association Steve Biko, inspired doctors and nurses, educators and children and his name lives on in the music and art of those who remember him.
 The tyranny attacked in The Woman Has to Die is exercised by men who kill women they feel have brought dishonour on their families when they disobey the command to marry the man chosen for them by their families.
-The tone of The Woman is angry "Damn curse the men", "Her intellect and will suppressed", "These devils" ...Basic responses will make some comment on the chosen poem.
-They will move through the bands as discussion of Zephaniah's attack becomes more developed and supported.
-Best responses will try to comment on some aspect of the poem's language and structure.
+The tone of The Woman is angry "Damn curse the men", "Her intellect and will suppressed", "These devils" ...
+Basic responses here will make some relevant comments on the chosen poem, with a little textual support.
+They will move through the bands as understanding of the poem becomes clearer and textual reference more frequent and detailed.
+The best will engage closely with the language, tone and structure of the poem.